-Ethereum price remains in a technical bear market after crashing by over 40% from its highest level this year, even as ETF inflows continue and the supply in exchanges continues to plummet.
-This article explores why ETH price may rebound soon and why the supply in exchanges is plunging.
+Ethereum price remains in a technical bear market after crashing by over 40% from its highest level this year, even as ETF inflows continue and exchange supply continues to plummet.
+This article explores why the ETH price may rebound soon and why exchange supply is plunging.

-Ethereum Price Stuck in a Bear Market as Supply in Exchanges Fall
+Ethereum Price Stuck in a Bear Market as Supply in Exchanges Falls

 Third-party data shows that the supply of Ethereum tokens in exchanges has been in a strong freefall in the past few weeks and is now at the lowest level on record.
-As a result, the exchange balances have dropped to 8.4% of the supply, much better than Bitcoin’s 14.8%.
+As a result, the exchange balances have dropped to 8.4% of the supply, well below Bitcoin’s 14.8%.

 There are a few reasons why this supply crash is happening.
 First, investors are continuing to stake their tokens, a move that removes tokens from exchanges.
 Data compiled by StakingRewards shows that the staking market capitalization stands at over $105.12 billion, with the staking ratio rising by 4.46% to 29.56%.

-Second, demand for Ethereum ETFs is still strong, with the cumulative inflows since their approval rising to over $12.8 billion.
+Second, demand for Ethereum ETFs remains strong, with cumulative inflows since their approval rising to over $12.8 billion.
 These funds now hold ~$18.94 billion, which is equivalent to ~5.20% of the market capitalization.
 The biggest Ethereum funds are by companies like BlackRock, Grayscale, Fidelity, and Bitwise.

 Third, Ethereum treasury companies are still loading up their holdings.
 Tom Lee’s BitMine Immersion has continued accumulating ETH tokens.
-The company has bought 331,064 coins in the last 30 days, bringing the total holdings to 3.7 million, which is equivalent to over $11 billion.
+The company has bought 331,064 coins over the last 30 days, bringing its total holdings to 3.7 million, equivalent to over $11 billion.

 READ MORE: SoFi Stock is Crashing Today: Time to Panic Sell or Buy the Dip?

-All these companies now hold tokens worth over $16 billion, a trend that may continue rising, especially because of the ongoing BitMine accumulation.
+All these companies now hold tokens worth over $16 billion, a trend that may continue to rise, especially given the ongoing BitMine accumulation.
 Most of these tokens are held in cold storage, while the rest are held in staking accounts.

-Meanwhile, Ethereum layer-2 networks like Arbitrum, Base, and Polygon have an impact on Ethereum supply since transactions are settled using the ETH token.
+Meanwhile, Ethereum layer-2 networks like Arbitrum, Base, and Polygon affect the Ethereum supply, as transactions are settled using the ETH token.

-Looking ahead, Ethereum price has numerous catalysts, including the growing ecosystem, which includes its growing market share in areas like Decentralized Finance (DeFi), Real-World Asset (RWA) tokenization, and non-functional tokens (NFT), especially after the Fusaka upgrade.
+Looking ahead, the Ethereum price has numerous catalysts, including its growing ecosystem and market share in areas like Decentralized Finance (DeFi), Real-World Asset (RWA) tokenization, and non-fungible tokens (NFTs), especially after the Fusaka upgrade.

-Indeed, recent data shows that its market dominance in key areas is growing despite the rising number of layer-2 and layer-1 networks in the crypto industry, including the recently-launched Monad and Cardano’s Midnight.
+Indeed, recent data shows that its market dominance in key areas is growing despite the growing number of layer-2 and layer-1 networks in the crypto industry, including the recently launched Monad and Cardano’s Midnight.

 Ethereum Price Technical Analysis

-The daily timeframe chart shows that the ETH price has come under pressure in the past few months, moving from a high of $4,962 in August to the current $,2950.
+The daily timeframe chart shows that the ETH price has come under pressure over the past few months, moving from a high of $4,962 in August to the current $2,950.

-On the positive side, ETH price has formed a falling wedge pattern, which is made up of two descending and converging trendlines.
-It has already moved above the upper side of the wedge, and is now attempting to retest it.
+On the positive side, the ETH price has formed a falling wedge pattern, a pattern composed of two converging trendlines.
+It has already moved above the upper side of the wedge and is now attempting to retest it.

-Therefore, this pattern means that the token will likely have a a strong bullish breakout in the coming days, moving potentially to the key resistance level at $3,385, its lowest level on August 3.
-A move above that level will point to more gains, potentially to the psychological level at $4,000.
+Therefore, this pattern suggests the token will likely have a strong bullish breakout in the coming days, potentially reaching the key resistance level at $3,385, its lowest level on August 3.
+A move above that level will signal further gains, potentially to the psychological level at $4,000.

 READ MORE: Crypto News Alert: Market Catalysts for Bitcoin and Altcoins This Week